 - a.
-New methods of Use Involving Potential Radiation Doses - (1) The authorized user will consult the RSO and/or RSC during the planning stage before using radioactive materials for new uses. - (2) The authorized user will review each planned use of radioactive materials to ensure that doses will be kept ALARA.
+New methods of Use Involving Potential Radiation Doses: - The authorized user will consult the RSO during the planning stage before using radioactive materials for new uses. - (2) The authorized user will review each planned use of radioactive materials to ensure that doses will be kept As Low As Reasonably Achievable (ALARA).
 Trial runs may be helpful. - b.
-Authorized User's Responsibility to Supervised Individuals - (1) The authorized user will explain the ALARA concept and the need to maintain exposures ALARA to all supervised individuals. - (2) The authorized user will ensure that supervised individuals who are subject to occupational radiation exposure are trained and educated in health physics practices and in maintaining exposures ALARA.
+Authorized User's Responsibility to Supervised Individuals: - (1) The authorized user will explain the ALARA concept and the need to maintain exposures ALARA to all supervised individuals. - (2) The authorized user will ensure that supervised individuals who are subject to occupational radiation exposure are trained and educated in health physics practices and in maintaining exposures ALARA.